 This series of 90-minute sessions, held every month, focuses on techniques and tools to help you and your loved ones adjust to life after treatment.
 We cover a different topic each month, ranging from managing fear of recurrence, to figuring out how to make healthy habits work for you.
 You can participate in person or join via telephone.

-Classes are held Wednesday mornings, from 10:30 a.m. to noon, in the Blum Patient and Family Resource Center, on the first floor of Dana-Farber's Yawkey Center for Cancer Care.
+Classes are held in the Blum Patient and Family Resource Center, on the first floor of Dana-Farber's Yawkey Center for Cancer Care.
 You can participate in person or by telephone (with prior registration).

 Each class is free and open to all patients and their family members.
 Registration is appreciated.
-To sign up for any class, contact Sarah Singer, MSW, LICSW, at 617-632-3751 or firstname.lastname@example.org.
+You may be able to participate via Webinar or conference call if you register in advance.
+To register or learn more, please call the Adult Survivorship Program at 617-632-4523, or email email@example.com.

 Dana-Farber Cancer Institute, 450 Brookline Avenue, Boston, MA 02215 | Call us toll-free: